-- Use only their first name or a pseudo name and apply this rule to their username, blog URLs, blog titles, any photos (including file names), documents, comments.
+- Use only their first name or a pseudo name and apply this rule to their username, site URLs, site titles, any photos (including file names), documents, comments.

-- Educate their family so they are aware of your policies and encourage family to leave comments such as Matt’s mum or Samantha’s nana.
+- Educate their family and care givers so they are aware of your guidelines and encourage them only to leave comments such as Matt’s mum or Samantha’s nana.

 Your student’s username is what they use to sign into their dashboard and is displayed on posts and comments they write.

 Most teachers don’t allow students to use first and last name online and model this using display names like Miss W or Mrs. Waters for their own name and display names like Misty for their student name.

 Use only lowercase letters and numbers, with no spaces, in usernames.

 It is common to use the same name for both the student’s username and site URL.
 Keep both simple and easy for the student to remember.
 For example, username mistybp16 and blog URL mistybp16.edublogs.org.